 This is a true community project.
 Anyone who participates shares in the harvest.
 Anyone can come and pick a tomato, cucumber, fresh herbs or whatever they need for dinner that night.

 Anyone is welcome to join us.
 We are located behind the townhouse on the hill off on main street near the gazebo.

 Carroll County Master Gardeners have demonstration areas both in raised beds near the extension office and a larger garden area behind the Ag Center.
 The raised beds by the extension office showcase different gardening techniques like how to properly mulch a tree, various cover crops or techniques to extend the growing season.

 In addition to raised beds, the garden area behind the ag center contain various fruit trees and small fruits including apples, quince, kiwi, blueberries, grapes, strawberries and raspberries.
 The garden area also contains a water garden, asparagus patch and pollinator bed.
 The garden area behind the Ag Center is open to the public during workdays and during summer twilight sessions.
 Come join us to learn about pruning, weed identification, irrigation and many other gardening techniques.

 If you are looking for information fruits and vegetables, try the University of Maryland’s Home and Garden Information Center.
-If you are experiencing a problem with your garden, try our plant clinics tab or contact us using the form below.
+If you are experiencing a problem with your garden, try our plant clinics tab.